anbarine/anbarine-Internet-Movies-DataBase-PHP/README.md

-  -Create a DataBase and fill it with movies (Title , Image, Category, Director, Actors, Price) -Make the HomePage of the Website
+  -Create a DataBase and fill it with movies (Title , Image, Category, Director, Actors, Price) </br>
+  -Make the HomePage of the Website</br>
-  -Make Categories Pages (2)
+  -Make Categories Pages (2)</br>
-  -Search Solution by Title or Director
+  -Search Solution by Title or Director </br>
-  -Make Cart Page
+  -Make Cart Page</br>
-  -Make a Register and Login Page
+  -Make a Register and Login Page</br>